prasannavl/prasannavl.com/content/published/2016/10/introducing-winapi-comparing-gc-pressure-and-performance-with-winforms.md

 The reason I'm doing this, is not just to do a really quick estimate, but traditional models will be unfair to `WinForms`.
 Why?
 Because, `WinApi.Windows` is a very efficient and light-weight wrapper.
 And it has no GC allocations during the message loop.
 So, a hefty framework like WinForms is always going to lose in micro-performance tests, and the results will be misleading.

-Rather, what I'm going to do, is to open up a simple window, and give it a ton of messages to chew.
+Rather, what I'm going to do, is to open up a simple window and give it a ton of messages to chew.
 But the idea is that these messages have to go through the entire process loop, but not generate additional calls to other areas such as the graphics API for example, since that would end up benchmarking the 2D, and 3D libraries.

 What's the simplest way to do this?
-Well, resize the window!
-Win32 sends off `WM_POSITIONCHANGING`, `WM_SIZE`, `WM_MOVE`, `WM_POSITIONCHANGED` as you resize.
-This also ends up generating `WM_NCPAINT` and `WM_PAINT` messages.
+Well, `resize the window`!
+Win32 sends off `WM_POSITIONCHANGING`, `WM_POSITIONCHANGED`, which in turn generates `WM_SIZE`, `WM_MOVE` by the `DefWindowProc` as you resize.
+This also ends up generating `WM_NCPAINT` and `WM_PAINT` messages as long as the `CS_REDRAW` styles are set.
 Perfect - except for the painting part.
-I do want it being generated since its one of the high-frequency messages, but I just don't want any of graphics API calls.
+I do want `WM_PAINT` being generated since its one of the high-frequency messages, but I just don't want any of graphics API calls.

 > **The key here is that, we don't care too much about how quickly the program runs to completion.**

 Wait.
 What?
 Isn't that the whole point of this? - Not at all.
 Why?
 Because, no developer in the right mind would make a program that just goes on resizing itself and call it a useful piece of software.
 It's way too simple to emulate the conditions of a real-life program to provide any useful timing comparisons.
 However, the interesting part is that since we trigger the whole layout-paint cycle, we can indeed collect useful information on how the memory allocations take place, memory faults, garbage collections, and a few more - which in turns translates to very significant performance aspects in real-life programs.

+`The trick is to use this otherwise useless program to give us useful data that's practically applicable.`

 > **Note:** Most of the allocations for a program that's as simple as this will likely end up in `Generation-0`, which will `commonly mislead many developers to think its okay`.
 Gen-0 is after-all the most efficient, isn't it?
-However, in most practical scenarios, `they get bumped up the generations since a lot of them survive the entire course of the event`, and havoc with fragmentation starts to show earlier than most would expect.
+However, in most practical scenarios `they get bumped up the generations since a lot of them survive the entire course of the event`, and havoc with fragmentation starts to show earlier than most would expect.
 Large objects are a whole another story which **almost** never gets defragmented during the course of the program.

 ### The high-level test program